Comparing Zevia PBC (ZVIA) & Its Peers

-Zevia PBC (NYSE:ZVIA – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it compare to its peers?
-We will compare Zevia PBC to similar companies based on the strength of its analyst recommendations, dividends, valuation, institutional ownership, earnings, profitability and risk.
+Zevia PBC (NYSE:ZVIA – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its peers?
+We will compare Zevia PBC to similar businesses based on the strength of its valuation, analyst recommendations, earnings, dividends, risk, profitability and institutional ownership.

+48.3% of Zevia PBC shares are owned by institutional investors.
+Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are owned by institutional investors.
+13.6% of Zevia PBC shares are owned by company insiders.
+Comparatively, 16.6% of shares of all “Bottled & canned soft drinks” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 This table compares Zevia PBC and its peers’ net margins, return on equity and return on assets.